michael-je/synthetic-state-space-generator/README.md

 - [`GlobalVariables`](#globalvariables): global parameters shared across the entire graph.
 - [`StateParamsSelf`](#stateparamsself): local information specific to the current state node.

-> **Note:** This separation exists because not all custom functions require access to both global and local data.
+> **NOTE:** This separation exists because not all custom functions require access to both global and local data.
 Separating them helps ensure that functions only receive the data they actually need.